Natural Flavors Ain’t Natural

 Coffee ice cream without the coffee.

-And there’s multiple ways to make it happen.
+And there’s multiple ways to make the flavor happen.

-Unlike people who make perfumes of random scents, “flavorists” get paid big bucks to create flavors that mimic our sense of taste or smell.¹ ² ³
+Unlike perfumes, “flavorists” get paid big bucks to recreate the flavor of real food, mimicking our sense of taste or smell as accurately as possible.¹ ² ³

 Legally they can create Artificial or Natural Flavors from: